Re Sustainability to recycle 30k tonne of Supertech's twin towers demolition waste | Headlines

 The waste will be converted into construction materials.

-The twin towers, nearly 100 meters tall, were demolished on Sunday.
+The twin towers, nearly 100 metres tall, were demolished on Sunday.
 More than 3,700 kg of explosives were used in the operation.

 Re Sustainability, Asia's leading environmental management and circular company, has been given the responsibility to deal with the construction and demolition waste generated and ensure efficient waste collection, recycling and resource recovery, the statement said.
 The company will process 300 tonnes of waste daily at its construction and demolition waste processing and recycling facility in Noida in three months.